Pushing the limits of time beyond the Big Bang singularity: The branch cut universe: Introduction

-The Ricci curvature scalar characterises the radius of the universe and can be expressed, as a result of complexifying the FLRW metrics, as a function of the cosmic scale factor of the universe, $ln^{-1}(\beta(t))$); we represent this parameter in polar form as $\beta(t) = \tau(t) e^{i n \theta}$, with $\tau(t)$ directly related to the analytic continued Ricci scalar curvature and thus to the analytic continued {\it radius} of the universe~\citep{Zen2020}.
-This representation allows to map the behaviour of the $ln^{-1}(\beta(t))$ parameter in terms of level curves that describe the slope and variations of a hypothetical topological contour, very useful in a topological mathematical analysis of the implications of the presence of a branch cut in the solutions of the Friedmann equations analytically continued to the complex plane.
-This procedure allows obtaining complex solutions of Friedmann's-type integral equations of an evolutive universe in which the spacetime fabric develops continuously along Riemann sheets that circumvent the branch cut, thus avoiding discontinuations of the general relativity equations.
-The corresponding solutions describe a {\it branch cut universe}, with a cut from $-\chi(t)$ to $\chi(t)$, which can be thought as stressed before as a sum of infinity single-poles arranged along a line in the complex plane with infinitesimal residues.
-In a visualization of $ln^{-1}(\beta(t))$ shown in~\citep{Zen2020}, the Riemann surface appears to spiral around a vertical line corresponding to the origin of the complex plane (see Fig. (\ref{fig}).
-The actual surface extends arbitrarily far both horizontally and vertically, but was cut off for simplicity in the image shown in Fig. (\ref{fig}) (for details see~\citep{Zen2020}).
+Additionally, the Ricci curvature scalar which characterises the radius of the universe, can be expressed, as a result of complexifying the FLRW metrics, in terms of the new scale factor $\ln^{-1}[\beta(t)]$); we represent this parameter in polar form as $\beta(t) = \kappa(t) e^{i n \theta}$, with $\kappa(t)$ directly related to the complex analytically continued Ricci scalar curvature and to the complex analytically continued {\it radius} of the universe~\citep{Zen2020}.
+This representation allows to map the behaviour of the $\ln^{-1}[\beta(t)]$ parameter in terms of level curves that describe the slope and variations of a hypothetical topological contour, very useful in a mathematical analysis of the implications of the presence of a branch cut in the solutions of Friedmann's equations.
+In a visualisation of $\ln[\beta(t)]$ shown in~\citet{Zen2020}, the Riemann surface appears to describe a spiral curve around a vertical line corresponding to the origin of the complex plane (see the left panel of Fig. (\ref{fig1})).
+In the right panel of Fig. (\ref{fig1}) we extended the graphical representation of the previous article showing the real part of this function, where some of the multiverses are represented.
+Evidently, the presence of multiverses in the real part is associated with the peculiar characteristics of the proposal in which the superposed multiple universes as stressed before correspond to a convenient mathematical device.
+The representation of the real part of the new scale factor does not contain Riemann sheets, the analytical varieties of complex dimension and therefore the `multi-universes' representation is still present, although with their singularities infinitesimally separated.
+In complex analysis, contour integrals are made in the complex sector, simply by summing the values of the complex residues inside the contour.
+In Fig. (\ref{fig2}) we plot the imaginary and real parts of $\ln^{-1}[\beta(t)]$ for which similar conclusions to the previous case can be drawn.
+The actual surfaces of the images shown in Figs. (\ref{fig1}) and (\ref{fig2}) extends arbitrarily far both horizontally and vertically the representation sector.
+In Fig. (\ref{fig3}), the behaviour of $\ln^{-1}[\beta(t)]$ as a function of $\beta(t)$ is presented.